Claes-Göran Cederlund

 Claes-Göran Cederlund (21 August 1948 - 15 November 2020) was a Swedish radiologist and birdwatcher.
-His record reached 9,761/ 9,770 (No.1 on Surfbirds, No.1 on iGoTerra).

-During his birdwatching pursuits he visited over 135 countries.
+Cederlund is known for his record-making "life list" of different birds observed.
+His total reached 9,761 or 9,770, according to two different counts, making him top-ranked on both.
+Cederlund's total continued to increase posthumously, due to updates in the official listings of bird species.

+In the course of his birdwatching pursuits, Cederlund visited over 135 countries.
 He died on 15 November 2020 at the age of 72.